Fishcake: China

-In the Qing dynasty, there are two recipe books recording how to make square fishcakes with fishes, fatty pork and eggs.
+In the Qing dynasty, there are two recipe books recording how to make square fishcakes with fish, fatty pork and eggs.
 Fish tofu is made of ground fish, and molded into chunks resembling tofu.

 India

 In West Bengal, several local fish species (mostly riverine) are prepared and eaten in deep-fried breadcrumb covered fishcakes, locally called maacher chop.
 The item is very popular as an appetizer during middle-class Bengali festivities.

 Indonesia

 Indonesian varieties of fishcakes are locally known in Southern Sumatra as pempek or empek-empek.
 The traditional Southern Sumatran pempek is served with kuah cuka ("vinegar sauce").
 These fishcakes are usually round or tube-shaped.
 Another variation of fishcake from Indonesia is otak-otak.
 It is believed that otak-otak is a fusion of Palembangese and Peranakan.
 The fishcake is wrapped in a banana leaf and then grilled over a charcoal grill.
-It is served with peanut sauce that's mildly spicy.
+It is served with peanut sauce that is mildly spicy.